minprog/prog-project/info/20 Requirements.md

 - Your app should target a recent version of the Android SDK and need not be backwards compatible.

 - Under no circumstances should we be able to cause your program to crash at runtime.
+Staff is quite good at finding "crash opportunities".

 - You may select your own project and application name.
-Your project's *package name* should be prefixed with `nl.mprog.`.

-- You must include your name in a comment atop every source file in the project.
+- Your app must use Java as the source code language.

 - Your app must work within the simulator; you need not test it on actual hardware.

+- You must include your name in a comment atop every source file in the project (unless re-using a source file from another project).

 ### iOS